UMNET-perfSONAR/ansible-playbook-elastic/README.md

 ansible-galaxy install -r  requirements.yml --ignore-errors
 ```

 Set up your inventory.
 Connection variables can be added here as well.
+Add the pssid-elk-server ip

 ```
 vi inventory/hosts